GeekyAnts/native-base-docs/_book/docs/components/Icon.md

 * <code>Icon</code> can take any two of the following attributes: name, ios, android.
 * In case if you want to include icon with custom color, size etc then that should go into <code>style</code>.
-* All the icons in the icon libraries of NativeBase, are scalable vector icons that can be customized size, color, etc.
+* All the icons in the icon libraries of NativeBase, are scalable vector icons that can be customized in terms of size, color, etc.

 **Configuration**